 - Clean the sensor and the finger(s) used for Touch ID.
 Dust, dirt, and other debris can interfere with the sensor.

 - Update to the latest version of iOS.

 - Remove previously added fingerprints and re-add them.
 Consider creating multiple fingerprints by scanning the same finger at different angles.

 - If it doesn’t work while plugged in, try using a different wall outlet or USB port.
 Be sure to check the Lightning port as well and remove any debris.

 - Reach out to Apple Support, as it may be a hardware issue.
-You may be able to have your phone repaired or replaced.
+Some users have noted that Touch ID stopped working after a battery replacement.

 Problem: Bluetooth issues

 As with other smartphones, people have been having trouble maintaining a Bluetooth connection, either with 3rd party wireless headphones, or when trying to connect their iPhone to a car.
 Some users have also noticed a much larger drain on the battery when using it.